Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 ![](img/chapter-4/hellotxt_addition.png)

 Finally, go back to your repository.
 Run the command `git pull` and you should have the changes locally.
+You may encounter warning text the first time you run `git pull` as git requires some guidance on how you want to reconcile divergent branches.
+For the purposes of this course, if you encounter the error you can run this line: `git config pull.rebase false`.
+Now git pull will integrate the changes via a merge.

 !!!
 Note
 	`git pull` is technically a combination of two commands: `git fetch` (which fetches changes from the remote repository) and `git merge` (usually) which merges the new changes with what existed in your repository previously.